appirio-tech/work-app/README.md

 stubs: should the test stub files be included.
 Uses USE_STUBS
 baseUrl: The base url.  in prod it's /work/.
 Uses BASE_URL
-imagePath: The base image path.
-Uses BASE_IMAGE_URL and AWS_CDN_URL
-useCDN: If the CDN is in use.
-Uses AWS_CDN_URL